d4n3sh/thedaneshproject/content/posts/2011-06-01-how-to-install-jdownloader-in-fedora-15.md

   - 889887085

 ---
 JDownloader is my favourite 1-Click-Hosters download manager.
 Installing it on Fedora is easy.
-Here&#8217;s how,
+Here's how,

 1. Fire up a terminal
 2.`wget http://212.117.163.148/jd.sh`